[The Grammarphobia Blog revisited this subject on Nov. 3, 2014. See our new post.]

 Q: I’m an investment banker who’s driven crazy by people using the term “fulsome” for abundant.
 Any advice on how to correct them without being obnoxious?
 Please say something about this during one of your appearances on the Leonard Lopate Show.

 A: I haven’t found a graceful way to correct people’s English, so I don’t.
 Leonard once joked on the air that anyone who misuses “fulsome” should be sent to Folsom Prison.
-But seriously, the word “fulsome” has been misused so much lately that it may be beyond saving.
+But seriously, the word “fulsome” has been confused so much over the years that it may be beyond saving.

 In modern times the accepted meaning has been disgustingly excessive, overly flattering, or insincere.
 But once upon a time it carried no suggestion of insincerity or excessiveness, especially in phrases like “fulsome praise” and “fulsome apology.”